In Search of Projectively Equivariant Networks: Projective equivariance

-which, importantly, are understood in $\Proj(V)$.
+which, importantly, are understood in $\Proj(\mathcal{V})$ for some general vector space $\mathcal{V}$ (which covers the case $\mathcal{V}=\Hom(V,W)$).
 With this knowledge, the main result of this section is relatively easy to show.
-It says that given a lift $\widehat{\rho}$ of $\rho$, the solutions of projective invariance equations \eqref{eq:inv} of $\rho$ are exactly the ones of the $\varepsilon$-linear invariance equations of $\widehat\rho$,
+It says that given a lift $\widehat{\rho}$ of $\rho$, the solutions of projective invariance equations \eqref{eq:inv} of $\rho$ are exactly the ones of the $\varepsilon$-linear invariance equations of $\widehat\rho$ w.r.t. the covering group $H$,

 where $\varepsilon$ ranges the whole of $H^*$.
 Note in particular that ${ \eqref{eq:liftinv}}$ is nothing but the standard linear invariance problem for $\widehat\rho$.
-For a given $\varepsilon\in H^*$ we denote the space of solutions to \eqref{eq:liftinv} by $U^\varepsilon$.
+For a given $\varepsilon\in H^*$, we denote the space of solutions to \eqref{eq:liftinv} by $U^\varepsilon$.

 \begin{theorem} Let $G$ be a group and $H$ a covering group of $G$ with covering map $\varphi$.
-Further, let $\rho:G\to\PGL(V)$ be a projective representation of $G$ and $\widehat\rho:H\to\GL(V)$ a lift of $\rho$.
+Further, let $\rho:G\to\PGL(\calV)$ be a projective representation of $G$ and $\widehat\rho:H\to\GL(\calV)$ a lift of $\rho$.
 Then, the following are equivalent

-\end{theorem} \begin{proof} To prove that $(ii) \Rightarrow (i)$, note that $\Pi_V(Mv) = \Pi_{\GL(V)}(M) \Pi_V(v)$ for $M \in \GL(V)$ and $v \in V$.
+\end{theorem} \begin{proof} To prove that $(ii) \Rightarrow (i)$, note that $\Pi_\calV(Mv) = \Pi_{\GL(\calV)}(M) \Pi_\calV(v)$ for $M \in \GL(\calV)$ and $v \in \calV$.
 Let $x$ solve \eqref{eq:liftinv}.
 For any $g\in G$, there is a $h$ such that $\varphi(h)=g$ and hence

 meaning that the equivalence class of $x$ solves \eqref{eq:inv}.